 Porous Alley Initiative

 More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
 The Porous Alley Initiative concept started with funding from a Department of Ecology Capacity grant, allowing for two gravel alleys to be retrofitted with porous asphalt.
 These retrofits will reduce the volume of stormwater runoff and related pollutants as well as reduce annual maintenance requirements by City crews such as grading and re-graveling of the alleys.

 Efforts of the Public Works Engineering Stormwater Division have secured additional grant funding to expand the program, and continue retrofitting gravel alleys in Puyallup's Clarks Creek and Puyallup River basins - supporting both stormwater management and water quality improvements.

 This project will support implementation activities identified in the fecal coliform and draft dissolved oxygen total maximum daily load (TMDL) documents for which the City is obligated by Ecology to implement projects to meet requirements.
 In addition, when replaced with porous asphalt, the alleys will no longer require annual maintenance by City crews to re-grade and re-gravel.
 Instead, they will be maintained as part of the existing street sweeping schedules in the project area.

-For 2013-2014 paving seasons, eight (8) alley and street locations that have been selected for replacement based on need as well as other factors impacting placement of permeable pavements.
+This project identified eight (8) alley and street locations for replacement based on need as well as other factors impacting placement of permeable pavements.
 The project sites anticipated for construction include: